bergesinstitute/graf-method/book-3-unit-3.md

 - We can translate it as: *Mi mamá siempre solía cocinar pasta los viernes.*
 - But it is better translated as: *Mi mamá siempre cocinaba pasta los viernes.*

-# Fui/Era/Estuve/Estaba
+# Fui / era / estuve / estaba

-En general, usamos más las versiones en imperfecto (*era/estaba*) para *was/were,* porque normalmente hacemos un uso descriptivo de estos verbos:
+En general, usamos más las versiones en imperfecto (*era/estaba*) para *was/were,* porque normalmente hacemos un uso descriptivo de estos verbos.

+> In English: In general, we use more the imperfect versions (*era/estaba*) for *was/were,* because we normally use these verbs descriptively

 *Yo antes era abogado.* (In the past, I was/used to be a lawyer.)